 Where to stay when diving Sipadan?

 There are loads of places you can stay.
 Island resorts are probably the most popular, but are also the most expensive.
-For those who are really devoted to diving can even stay on a live aboard boat.
+For those who are really devoted to diving at Sipadan can even stay on a live aboard boat.
 If you choose this option we recommend making sure you do your research and read the reviews, as some live aboards are in much better condition than others.
 The benefits of this option is that you will greatly reduce your travel time between dive sites.

 The most budget option by far, is to stay in the mainland town of Semporna.
 There is not much to this small town.
 No beaches, no attractions… not much of anything.
 But there is a dive center who also run their own ultra budget hostel.
 For about $8 you can get a night at the Dive Junkie hostel, and best of all, you wont need to go far to get to the boat each morning.